mbhassan/Pakistan-Startup-Handbook/README.md

 # Pakistan-Startup-Handbook
-A summary of tools for use by Pakistani startups.
+A summary of tools & resouces for use by Pakistani startups.

 ## Foreword
 Due to a rapidly increasing ecosystem of startups in Pakistan, local companies have built products to help these startups out solve several problems endemic to the country.
 A curated list of groups, tools and resources are available below.